HOMEPAGE FOR LOFMFH

 1) KEEP HORSES FROM BEING SHOWN PUBLICLY UNTIL THEY ARE SEVEN YEARS OLD, EXCEPT IN HAND. ( the public deserves to see the best in any sport that it is watching.)

 2) RECOGNIZING THAT WILD HORSES ARE INDIGENOUS TO THIS CONTINENT, GIVES THEM PROTECTED STATUS WHICH ALLOWS THEM TO LIVE FREELY ON GOVERNMENT LANDS.
-(The Native America Indians on the West Coast had developed the Appalosa Breed found only in America long before the Settlers came to America and until not to long ago they became popular and have been sold over Seas.
-So they were here before the settlers came to America and are Eligible for Indigenous Status)
+(The Native America Indians on the West Coast had developed the Appalosa Breed found only in America long before the Humans came to America and until not to long ago they became popular and have been sold over Seas.
+So they were here before the Humans came to America and are Eligible for Indigenous Status.
+No Creature wants to be born into Slavery to be eaten.

 A Horseman for sixty some years, Tom is now working to educate the public about these issues so support may grow to establish more Humane Practices.